akeneo/pim-helpcenter/content/md/products-super-power/create-a-product.md

 Please note that you first need an identifier attribute created prior to add a product from the user interface.
 :::

-## Create a product model
+# Create a product model
 A product model is used to **manage products with variants**, it gathers variant products and eases the enrichment of their common properties.
 To know more about products with variants, take a look at the article [what about products with variants?](/articles/what-about-products-variants.html).

-1. To create a product model, click on `Create product` on the top right corner of the product grid
+1. To create a product model, click on `Create product` in the top right corner of the product grid
 1. Select `Product model`
 1. Specify a unique code to identify the product model
 1. Choose a family